 and how we play it

-Story-writers have a trick that people in films, television drama and theatre can only envy.
+Story writers have a trick that people in films, television drama and theatre can only envy.
 We can take our readers into the minds of our characters and deep inside their emotions.
-While you’re reading a story or novel, you are not just walking a mile in those characters’ shoes, you’re with them every step of their biggest crises, maybe their whole lives, living and breathing it sometimes from behind their eyes.
-This trick happens so lightly that readers maybe aren’t even aware of the miracle but it has changed the world.
+While you’re reading a story or novel, you are not just walking a mile in those characters’ shoes, you’re with them in every step of their biggest crises, maybe their whole lives, living and breathing it sometimes from behind their eyes.
+This trick happens so lightly that readers maybe aren’t even aware of the miracle, but it has changed the world.

 Drama on screen or in a theatre can move us very deeply but the best it can do is show us a selection of characters acting out their stories in front of us.
 Actors and script writers work hard at helping us know what those characters are going through, and it can feel genuine.
 Film directors often fill the gap with swathes of music.
 But do we really know what the characters feel, think, plan, need at the deepest level?
 Characters talk to each other, yes, and sometimes they even move out of the action into a monologue to talk to us direct what they’re up to.
 But it’s always at a remove – we are watching it, not living it.

 From the first word of a novel we are invited deep inside a character’s internal essence.
 Why are the Game of Thrones novels so clever?
 Because George RR Martin writes each chapter from the mind of a single character so, whatever horrors are going on, we live those events through that person.